What is Time Sensitive Network(TSN)?

 What TSN Can Do for the Internet of Things (IoT)

-TSN is a set of standards that define how time-sensitive data can be sent over a network.
-TSN ensures that data is sent with minimal delay, jitter, and latency.
-This is critical for applications where every millisecond counts, such as in industrial automation or medical equipment.
-TSN also helps reduce the overall cost of an IoT system by eliminating the need for proprietary hardware and software solutions.
+TSN refers to a collection of standards that establish the guidelines for transmitting time-sensitive data over a network.
+Its primary objective is to ensure that data is transmitted with the least possible delay, jitter, and latency.
+This feature is vital in applications where even a single millisecond can makes a significant difference, such as in medical equipment or industrial automation.
+Moreover, TSN helps to reduce the overall expense of an IoT system by eliminating the need for specialized hardware and software solutions.

 Figure 1 : TSN in the OSI Layer Model